Nespresso Vs Keurig (Which’s better pod coffee maker?)

 • Less variety of coffee capsules than k cup pods for Keurig

-• The Original line machines do not offer regular drip coffee.
+• The Original line machines do not offer full cup of coffee.
 The Vertuo line does, however.

 Overview of Keurig coffee makers